arsium/EagleMonitorRAT/README.md

 # Eagle Monitor RAT | Next level remote access tool
 Fast, lightweight & easily customizable remote access tool written in C#.
 Consider this as an upgrade of HorusEyesRat which was written in VB.NET.

-# Planned to be reworked in a few months
+# Planned to be reworked in a few weeks

 Why did I choose to rework it ?
 I learnt new ways to work and cleaner approaches about many different things.